JuanFT/MasterDataScience/02_COMMAND_LINE/INCLASS/README.md

 # Command Line
-## Uploadedthe files generated in class
+Uploaded the files generated in class